 But he took a big step closer Monday.

-Skinner, 19, has not played since the Canes' Dec.
-7 game in Edmonton, when he absorbed an open-ice hit from the Oilers' Andy Sutton.
-He was held out of games against the Winnipeg Jets and Toronto Maple Leafs at the end of the Canes' Canadian road trip and was diagnosed with a concussion once back in Raleigh.
+Skinner, 19, has not played since the Canes Dec.
+7 game in Edmonton, when he absorbed an open-ice hit from the Oilers Andy Sutton.
+He was held out of games against the Winnipeg Jets and Toronto Maple Leafs at the end of the Canes Canadian road trip then was diagnosed with a concussion once back in Raleigh.

-Skinner said he was not allowed to do anything the first 10 days of his recovery and was cleared for light work on a stationary bike only about a week-and-a-half ago.
+Skinner said he was not allowed to do anything the first 10 days of his recovery and was cleared for light work on a stationary bike about a week and a half ago.
 Then came more strenuous workouts on the bike, weight training and light skating on his own.

 Skinner said there is no set timetable for his return to games.
 He must first go through contact work in practice, then be evaluated by doctors again.